-- The overall vertical alignment tolerance, or plumbness, from top to bottom of the structure, shall not exceed 3/4 in., per 10 ft. of height. - The maximum allowable offset between any two panels shall not exceed one inch. - Horizontal and vertical joints should be uniform in appearance.
+• The overall vertical alignment tolerance, or plumbness, from top to bottom of the structure, shall not exceed 3/4-in., per 10 ft. of height.

-Vertical and horizontal alignment tolerance, and plumbness, shall not exceed 3/4 in. when measured with a 10-ft. straight edge on a selected wall section.
+Vertical and horizontal alignment tolerance, and plumbness, shall not exceed /4-in. when measured with a 10 ft. straight edge on a selected wall section.
 Vertical and horizontal alignment should be checked at every course throughout the erection process.
-Corrective action should be taken immediately when any of the specified tolerances are exceeded.